StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 The StackState Agent collection interval can be configured.
 This will reduce the amount of data produced by the Agent.

 {% tabs %}
-{% tab title="Docker" %}

-To reduce data production in StackState Agent running on Docker:

-1. Configure the `min_collection_interval` for each of the following system integrations, default 15 seconds:
-   - **Memory** - `/etc/stackstate-agent/conf.d/memory.d/conf.yaml`
-   - **CPU** - `/etc/stackstate-agent/conf.d/cpu.d/conf.yaml`
-   - **Disk** - `/etc/stackstate-agent/conf.d/disk.d/conf.yaml`
-   - **Load** - `/etc/stackstate-agent/conf.d/load.d/conf.yaml`
-   - **File handle** - `/etc/stackstate-agent/conf.d/file_handle.d/conf.yaml`
-2. Set the intervals for process, container and connection gathering in `/etc/stackstate-agent/stackstate.yaml`:
-    ```yaml
-    process_config:
-    intervals:
-        container: 40
-        process: 30
-        connections: 30
-    ```
-3. Mount the config files as a volume into the container running the Agent as described in [Docker Agent integration configuration](/setup/agent/docker.md#integration-configuration).

-{% endtab %}
 {% tab title="Kubernetes, OpenShift" %}
 To configure the collection interval of the Kubernetes and system level integrations, create a `values.yaml` file with the below contents and specify this when you install/upgrade the StackState Agent.
+In this `values.yaml` example, the `min_collection_interval` has been set to double the default setting.
+This should result in a noticeable drop in the amount of data produced.
+If required, you can increase the interval further, however, the aim should be to find a balance between the frequency of data collection and the amount of data received by StackState:

 {% hint style="info" %}
 Note that the `values.yaml` example below includes configuration to [enable clusterChecks](/setup/agent/kubernetes.md#enable-cluster-checks) and [run the Kubernetes_state check as a cluster check](/setup/agent/kubernetes.md#kubernetes_state-check-as-a-cluster-check).